Kaspanitz/corenotes/vwan2.md

 - Hub Router
 - BGP
 ## Concepts

+### Hub RT
-  - Hub RT: 1 or more routes
+- Hub RT can contain one or more routes
+- A route includes its name, a label, a destination type, a list of destination prefixes, and next hop information for a packet to be routed.
+- A Connection typically has a routing configuration that associates or propagates to a route table.

-  - Hub Routing Intent & Policies: Traffic via Azure Firewall or Next-Gen Firewall NVA or SaaS solution in Hub
+### Hub Routing Intent & Policies
+- Traffic via Azure Firewall or Next-Gen Firewall NVA or SaaS solution in Hub
+- Each Hub can have, at most, one Internet Traffic Routing Policy and one Private Traffic Routing Policy, each with a Next Hop resource.
+- Private Traffic includes both branch and Vnet address prefixes (Routing Policies considers them as one entity within the Routing Intent concepts)
+  - **Internet Traffic Routing Policy**: When an Internet Traffic Routing Policy is configured on a hub, all branch and Vnet connections to that Hub will forward Internet-bound traffic to the Azure Firewall resource or Third-Party Security provider specified as part of the Routing Policy.
+  - **Private Traffic Routing Policy**: When a Private Traffic Routing Policy is configured on a hub, all branch and Vnet traffic in and out of the Hub including inter-hub traffic will be forwarded to the Next Hop Azure Firewall resource that was specified in the Private Traffic Routing Policy.

 ### Connections (routing configuration)
 - Connection Types: